Is Animation a Good Career? Pros, Cons, Advice

 Animation work is time-consuming and super precise.
 It can take days or even weeks to animate a single minute of action.
 You will spend many hours staring intently at a screen while assessing motions that take a fraction of a second.

-Megan Winters was part of the Herzing class of 2020 that got hired by Big Jump.
+Herzing graduate Megan Winters landed a job at Big Jump Entertainment after finishing the program.
 She says it takes a certain skillset to do this work well.

 PRO: SOLID EARNING POTENTIAL